We’re located at

-Emergency Dentistry Dallas, TX
+Dallas, TX 75201

-Emergency Dental Care in Dallas TX
+Dental emergencies we treat in Dallas

 We commonly treat emergencies like toothaches, knocked-out teeth, broken teeth, and damaged dental restorations.
-Let’s explore some of these issues and how we can help.

-Tooth Pain
+1. Tooth Pain

 Once you arrive, we’ll examine your tooth to figure out what’s causing the pain.
 If it’s a cavity, we may treat it with a filling.
 If the pain is from an infection, like an abscess (a pocket of pus near the tooth), we may need to drain the infection or perform an emergency root canal to save the tooth.
 Treating an abscess early can stop it from spreading and causing more serious problems.

-Knocked-Out Tooth
+2. Knocked-Out Tooth

 If you lose a tooth because of an accident, act fast.
 Try to locate the tooth, and handle it only by the crown (the part you chew with), not the root.
 Gently rinse the tooth with milk or your saliva, but avoid using water.
 Do not try to push the tooth back into the socket.